 The hallmark of an entrepreneur is that special mix of individualism and optimism.
 These individuals have always had the dream of running their own business and being their own boss.
 Even though most small business owners started their careers working for other companies, they didn't lose the drive to be their own boss.

 Eventually, these aspiring entrepreneurs fall in love with a business idea.
 That kernel sticks with them, and they start refining their idea with friends and family.
 After researching the market, writing a business plan and making the decision to run their own company, business owners have just one problem: They need money.

-Seeking angel investors
+Seeking angel investors to fund a business

 1. Pay as few people as possible in the beginning.